Frikanalen/frikanalen/infra/old/k8s/README.md

 # k8s

-This directory contains the CRDs which orchestrate the vast majority of Frikanalen's deployment.
+This directory is being phased out, but used to be the main repository for k8s resources.